NiR-/md2pdf/README.md

 # md2pdf

-This tool aims to provide an easy, straightforward and repeatable way of generating PDFs from markdown files.
+This CLI tool aims to provide an easy, straightforward and repeatable way of generating PDFs from Markdown files.
 If you ever experience weird and painful process like: write your markdown in your favourite editor, then paste it in an online editor to then paste rendered text into a Google Doc, to finally export it into PDF, this tool has been made for you :-)

 ## How to use?